UWrc/UWrc.github.io/docs/hyak101/basics/jobs.md

 **Account**: In the context of using Slurm, "account" refers to the group/s you belong to, not your UWnetID.
 The `hyakalloc` command will display accounts you can submit jobs with (i.e., under the Slurm `sbatch` directive `--account`).

 **Checkpoint partitions**: Abbreviated `ckpt`, `ckpt-g2`, and `ckpt-all`, represents idle resources across the cluster at any moment.
 All cluster users are eligible to submit jobs to this partition and they will run subject to availability.
 To provide some regular churn in pending checkpoint jobs, jobs running for >4 hours (for HPC jobs) and >8 hours (for GPU jobs) are re-queued (i.e., re-submitted to the checkpoint partition queue).
 The jobs will continue in this manner until the job exits or the requested runtime is fulfilled.
-For more information see [**Using Idle Resources**](https://hyak.uw.edu/docs/compute/checkpoint).
+For more information see [<ins>**Using Idle Resources**</ins>](https://hyak.uw.edu/docs/compute/checkpoint).

 **Idle Resource**: A cluster resource is "idle" when it currently has no running jobs.
 Requested idle resources are not guaranteed.